Greyfriars, Lincoln

 The Greyfriars, Lincoln was a Franciscan friary in Lincolnshire, England.
-The surviving building is the remains of the infirmary of the friary, built of dressed stone and brick and dating from c.1230, with mid 19th century additions.
+The surviving building is the remains of the infirmary of the friary, built of dressed stone and brick and dating from c.1230, with mid-19th-century additions.
+The clay tile roof of the main building is in a poor condition and the Welsh slate roof of the 19th-century extension has been repaired.

 History

 Franciscan Friary

 Building of the Friary was started in 1237 on land donated to the Franciscan order and was completed by the 1280s.
 The community was expelled in 1538 as part of the Dissolution of the Monasteries.